camunda/blog.camunda.org/content/post/2018/12/camunda-optimize-23-released.md

 We are happy to announce the release of Camunda Optimize version 2.3.0.

-Optimize works alongside Camunda BPM to provide continuous monitoring and insights about your deployed business processes.
+Optimize works alongside Camunda BPM to provide continuous monitoring and insights for your deployed business processes.
 Optimize tames huge quantities of data to help process owners make informed decisions to improve their processes.

-Version 2.3.0 is feature-rich and highlights include:
+Version 2.3.0 is a feature-rich release, and highlights include:

 * First DMN Report
 * History Cleanup
 * New Report configurations
 * Enhanced Combined Reports
-* Sharing can be disabled via configuration
+* The ability to disable sharing via configuration
 * UI/UX Improvements
 * Enhanced Version Upgrade
 * Plugins: Single Sign-On (SSO), Examples, Debug Mode